 This guide offers MSBs insights into the current market and regulatory landscape, and how to overcome challenges specific to them in order to build a comprehensive and effective AML compliance program supported by an advanced technology solution.
 For additional information, view our MSB AML checklist.

 What started off as a way for immigrants to send small amounts of money to those who could not access traditional banking services is also a way for criminal networks to move and launder money from illicit activities including drug trafficking, human trafficking, terrorist financing and more.

 To help combat these crimes, financial regulators are paying more attention as to how money services businesses (MSBs) conduct business and how effective their anti-money laundering (AML) compliance programs are in detecting suspicious activities.

 So what does this mean for MSBs?
-A requirement to have a more comprehensive AML program could potentially mean more operational costs and increased risk of sanctions and fines.
-Fortunately, there are solutions in the marketplace for MSBs to enhance their existing existing compliance programs quickly and cost-effectively.
+A requirement to have a more comprehensive AML program could potentially mean more operational costs and an increased risk of sanctions and fines.
+Fortunately, there are solutions in the marketplace for MSBs to enhance their existing compliance programs quickly and cost-effectively.